 3 billion of us use social media for two or more hours every single day.
 But it gets a lot of bad press.
 Sometimes it can have a bad influence on our health, causing anxiety and depression by presenting a ‘distorted reality’ and promoting unachievable goals.
 But sometimes social media can be a very good thing.
-Victoria Spence is the perfect example of using the power of social media for positivity.
+Victoria Spence is the perfect example of using the positive power of social media.

 Victoria Spence: Her Story

 At 18, Vic was diagnosed with Anorexia Nervosa.
 Some days she would have a full day of training at a dance college in Lancashire before running 10k at night.
 “I lost a LOT of weight.”
 She told us.
 “My teachers were telling me to stop, but in my head, I couldn’t see why.
 Eventually, I got really ill.
 I lost myself in the pursuit of perfection.”